 2a.
 When the SCS/AS includes External Group Identifier(s) in the monitoring request, the SCEF sends an External Group ID Resolution Request (External Group Identifier(s)) message to the HSS.

 2b.
-The HSS resolves the External Group Identifier(s) to IMSI-Group Identifier(s) and sends an External Group ID Resolution Response (IMSI-Group Identifier(s)) message to the SCEF.
+The HSS resolves the External Group Identifier(s) not identified as global group to IMSI-Group Identifier(s) and sends an External Group ID Resolution Response (IMSI-Group Identifier(s)) message to the SCEF.

 3. The SCEF sends a Monitoring Request (SCEF ID, SCEF Reference ID, Monitoring Type, Monitoring Duration, Maximum Number of Reports, SCEF Reference ID for Deletion) message to the MME(s)/SGSN(s).